TT--/projects-portfolio/cisc323-assn5/README.md

 - CDs must have a Title and Tag when added or modified, and

-- there is a Confirmation Dialog before Reading or Exiting when the Catalog has changed (Boolean `hasChanged variable to the Catalog class)
+- there is a Confirmation Dialog before Reading or Exiting when the Catalog has changed

+(see Boolean `hasChanged` variable in Catalog class)